Parcel-NExT/Parcel_NExT/C#/Parcel.NExT/Packages/Parcel.Generators/README.md

 4. (As integration service) General sample data for various parcel types to demonstrate the use of specific types e.g. DataGrid.
 5. Simple randomization functionalities.

+(Comment) Might be ok to depend on low-level basic types (as in Parcel.Types), e.g. Image and DataGrid.

 ## TODO

 - [ ] Generate random images (ideally meaningful and very fast) (To avoid dependencies, we can write to raw PNG or PPM) (Ideally we avoid depend on Parcel.Types.Image type)